mik90/mtl/README.md

             - std::aligned_storage or std::aligned_union
 * `containers`
     - static array
+      - started on this
+      - [x] helper like `std::make_array` that handles the size template parameter
     - dynamic array
         - impl using a static array
     - hash map